 Health Care Financing Initiative

-The Health Care Financing Initiative conducts activities fostering engagement between our students and faculty, legislative and policymaking leaders, and industry leaders in the areas of health care financing.
-It also conducts research in the area of health care financing.
+The Health Care Financing Initiative conducts research in health care financing, and fosters engagement between students, faculty, policymakers, and industry leaders in health care financing.

 Health Information Group